Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

 for the restricted bilinearity of the original system \eqref{boussi0}.
 In particular,

 via \eqref{restrictedBS},\eqref{restrictedBF}, and \eqref{restrictedB} so that we arrive at the near resonant approximation of the Boussinesq system

-In the absence of a dissipative term, system \eqref{restrictedS} would satisfy the fundamental property of $L^2$ energy conservation, since the FFS and FSF sets crucially share a common bandwidth $\delta^*$. \end{subsection} \begin{subsection}{Main results} The existence part for our proposed system is covered by the following a-priori estimate.
+In the absence of the dissipative term, system \eqref{restrictedS} would satisfy the fundamental property of $L^2$ energy conservation, since the FFS and FSF sets crucially share a common bandwidth $\delta^*$. \end{subsection} \begin{subsection}{Main results} The existence part for our proposed system is covered by the following a-priori estimate.
 Here and below, the dependence of a constant on other quantities is always in the form of a positive-valued, smooth function.
-Dependence on $\T$ is just a shorthand notation for dependence on $\sL_1 , \sL_2.$ \begin{theorem} Let $\nu_1, \nu_2,T>0$ and $\Ummt_0 \in H^1 (\T;\R^4)$ be a divergence-free and zero-mean vector field.
+Dependence on $\T$ is just a shorthand notation for dependence on $\sL_1 , \sL_2.$ All our estimates depend smoothly on $\sL_1,\sL_2$, and are independent of $N,\Omega$ unless stated otherwise. \begin{theorem} Let $\nu_1, \nu_2,T>0$ and $\Ummt_0 \in H^1 (\T;\R^4)$ be a divergence-free and zero-mean vector field.
 Consider a solution $\Ummt$ of the near resonant approximation to the Boussinesq system \eqref{restrictedS} for $t\in [0,T],$ with initial data $\Ummt_0$.
-Moreover, let $\delta, \delta^*\in \left[0,\min\{\frac {\eta} 2, \frac 1 2\}\right)$ be the bandwidths for the sets $\cN^{FFF}$ and $\cN^{FFS}$, respectively.
+Moreover, let $\delta, \delta^*\in \left[0,\min\{\frac {\eta} 2, \frac 1 2\}\right)$ be the bandwidths for the sets $\cN^{\textnormal {FFF}}$ and $\cN^{\textnormal {FFS}}$, respectively.
 If

-then there exist constants ${C_1= C_1}(\eta,\T)$ and ${C_2=C_2( \eta, \T, \nu_{min}^{-1}, \|\wt\Umm_0\|_{L^2}, {\|\wt\Umm_s(0)\|_{H^1}})}$ both of which also depend on the implied constants in the above conditions, so that
+then there exist constants ${C_1= C_1}(\eta,\T)$ and ${C_2=C_2( \eta, \T, \nu_{min}^{-1}, \|\wt\Umm_0\|_{L^2}, { \|( \wt{\Umm}_0 )_s \|_{H^1}})}$ both of which also depend on the implied constants in the above conditions, so that

 and

 \end{theorem}